CyberSavant2024/Websocket-ChatApp-/README.md

 ---
 If you want, I can also create a small `server-check` script to verify the WebSocket endpoint, or add CI (GitHub Actions) to run lint/tests before push.

+## Deploying (Vercel + Fly.io)

+Recommended free combo:
+- Frontend: Vercel (static, free tier) — deploy the `frontend` folder.
+- Backend: Fly.io (free allocation supports WebSockets) — deploy the `backend` folder as a Docker app.

+Vercel (frontend)
+1. Sign in to Vercel and create a new project, import your GitHub repo and select the `frontend` directory.
+2. In Project Settings → Environment Variables, add `VITE_WS_URL` with the production backend URL (e.g. `wss://your-app.fly.dev`).
+3. Deploy.
+Vercel will build the frontend and host it with TLS.

+Fly.io (backend)
+1. Install `flyctl` and log in: `flyctl auth login`.
+2. From the `backend` directory, run `flyctl launch` and follow prompts.
+Use the generated Dockerfile or let Fly create one.
+3. Deploy with `flyctl deploy`.
+4. Fly will provide a domain like `https://your-app.fly.dev`.
+Use `wss://your-app.fly.dev` as `VITE_WS_URL`.

+Docker (optional)
+- A `backend/Dockerfile` is provided for building a container image for the backend.
+Use it if deploying to Fly, DigitalOcean App Platform, or other container hosts.